anurang/SikeAi/README.md

 * Yellow bottom 25% to bottom 50%: 2-7 crimes!
 * Green: bottom 25%: 1-2 crimes!

 *Notice this data is skewed to the right!
-This means that areas prone to crimes have an extreme amount of crime and areas not prone to crime have very little crime!
+This means that crime is heavily concentrated at certain locations, and almost not present in others(look at the north half)!
 Very interesting…*

 ## Plotting the worst 20 (Unexpected results!):
 My program also lets you plot the worst crime areas allowing you to have a deeper understanding of the data….